sassoftware/sas-econometrics-examples/CONTRIBUTING.md

     └── ...

 ### Docs
-Contains all documentation relevant to the SAS Econometrics and SAS/ETS Public Repository.
+Contains all documentation relevant to the SAS Econometrics and SAS/ETS.

     .
     ├── ...